meik99/cloud-computing/README.md

   - concourse
 ```

 This pattern of splitting the configuration files is continued in those folders.
 The postgresql folder contains the definition of the service and stateful set for the database Concourse uses.
 The service gets a ClusterIP, because it is only accessed from inside the cluster.
-The stateful set contains one interesting part: the definition for a persistent volume.
+The stateful set contains one interesting part: The definition for a persistent volume.

 ```yaml
 # postgresql/statefulset.yaml:31